 Hunger.
 The signals your brain sends when you need calories and when you need fluids originate in the same place, and can be mistaken for each other.
 When you’re dehydrated, your liver holds on to its glycogen reserves, an essential source of energy for you.
 Your body begins to crave food when sufficient glycogen isn’t available to burn.

 Fatigue.
 As your metabolism slows, your body begins to conserve its energy, leaving you feeling tired.
 Mild dehydration also reduces the volume of blood in your body, forcing your heart to work harder to pump oxygen and nutrients to all of your cells.
 When your heart is working less efficiently, you may feel exhausted even though you haven’t exerted yourself very much.

 Headaches.
 The reduced volume of blood caused by mild dehydration also means less oxygen reaches your brain with each beat of your heart.
 In response, the blood vessels in your brain dilate to bring in more oxygen.
 Dilated blood vessels may lead to a headache.

 Bad breath.
 Your saliva has antibacterial properties which prevent nasty microbes that are the source of bad breath from setting up residence in your mouth.
 Dehydration reduces the volume of saliva you produce, often resulting in unpleasant odors in your mouth.

 Dark urine.
 The most visible sign of mild dehydration is evident when you go to the bathroom.
-Pale yellow or green urine indicates that you are well-hydrated.
 As your body’s fluid levels decrease, the color becomes noticeably darker, a sign that you need to drink more water.